-PAL must give an apprentice at least 2 weeks' notice of the professional discussion.
+PAL must give an apprentice at least 2 weeks' notice of the interview.

-The professional discussion must take place in a suitable venue selected by PAL with the employer for example, the employer's premises.
-The professional discussion can be conducted by video conferencing.
+The interview must take place in a suitable venue selected by PAL with the employer for example, the employer's premises.
+The interview can be conducted by video conferencing.
 PAL must verify the identity of the apprentice and ensure the apprentice is not being aided.
-The professional discussion should take place in a guiet room, free from distractions and influence.
+The interview should take place in a quiet room, free from distractions and influence.